-The Anti-Discrimination Committee is comprised of seven members: one (1) member each of the tenured faculty elected for three (3) years by governing bodies of the Eastern, Grant and Ammerman campuses; two (2) members selected by the A.M.E. unit at the College for three (3) years, one (1) from the white collar unit and one (1) from the blue collar unit; one (1) individual selected by the President for one (1) year who will be the Chair, either the Compliance Officer or the Administrative Director of Human Resources (whoever did not conduct the investigation).
-College legal counsel shall be a non-voting advisory member of the Committee.
+The Anti-Discrimination Committee is comprised of seven members, one (1) member each of the tenured faculty elected for three (3) years by governing bodies of the Eastern, Grant and Ammerman campuses; one (1) student member selected by the Vice-President for Student Affairs for one (1) year; two (2) members selected by the A.M.E. unit at the College for three (3) years, one (1) from the white collar unit and one (1) from the blue collar unit; and either the Compliance Officer, or the Administrative Director of Human Resources, whoever was not the investigator and will act as Chair of the committee.
+The Legal Affairs Officer shall be a non-voting advisory member of the Committee.